JohnMurray/yaai/readme.md

 User code built as a shared object.
 The runtime needs to read this shared object and run some bits on it.

+The Go stdlib has a [plugin](https://pkg.go.dev/plugin) package that does some dlopen bits and runs a package's `init()` function.
+It doesn't support _unloading_, but I think that modifying this package to add unloading could definitely work.
+Using an init-based model might mean we can do more with standard Go in the runtime.

 __serialization__

 All structs in user-code need to automatically be backed by something like